 Bill Gasiamis 5:17

 There, they have no idea.
 It’s just one of those things.
 His dad had a stroke.
 So they think it might be genetic, she had high blood pressure, which we didn’t really know about.
 He was type two diabetic, which we kind of knew, we were, you know, he had eliminated sugar from his diet.
-So we knew that was under control, but everything else were very holistic and very anti Western medicine, shall we say?
+So we knew that was under control, but everything else was very holistic and very anti-Western medicine, shall we say?
 So, you know, it was just a complete and utter shock.
 It really was.

 Bill Gasiamis 5:55

 Yeah, so, Royce, your, your comment, was interesting that you thought that he’d be okay, in a few days, or something along

 Royce Morales 6:06

 Isn’t it interesting?
 We, no one really know almost anything about strokes into what happens to them.
 And I remember having a bleed in my brain and the people that I knew my family and friends who are concerned said the same kind of thing to me, I, you know, it’s no big deal.
 You know, it’ll pass it’s just a small bleed, this thing happens from time to time.
 And it’s like they knew about this bleed, that happens from time to time.